 \subsubsection{Documents}

 We construct our dataset by gathering publicly available resources and datasets written in languages within the Sinosphere.
-To the best of our knowledge, resources are severely limited for Kanbun and \chuhan{}; raw corpora of small sizes exist for both, with some partial translations available for Kanbun.
+To the best of our knowledge, resources for Kanbun and \chuhan{} are severely limited; small sizes of raw corpora exist for both, with some partial translations available for Kanbun.
 Therefore, we focus on Hanja (Hj) and Classical Chinese (Lzh) for our experiments.
-Hanja documents are further divided into two categories based on authorship: historical records written by government offices of the Joseon Dynasty (Hj$^{\text{R}}$) and literary works written by individual scholars (Hj$^{\text{L}}$).
-Table~\ref{tab:data_stats} lists these corpora along with their respective statistics.
+Hanja documents are further divided into two categories based on authorship: historical records written by government offices of the Joseon Dynasty (Hj$^{\text{R}}$) and literary work written by individual scholars (Hj$^{\text{L}}$).
+Table~\ref{tab:data_stats} lists these corpora with their statistics.
 See Appendix~\ref{sec:appx_replication_details} for more details, including data sources and preprocessing procedures.

 \paragraph{Royal Documents in Hanja (Hj$^{\text{R}}$)} consists of government-compiled chronicles from the Joseon Dynasty period: \emph{the Annals of the Joseon Dynasty} (AJD), \emph{the Diaries of the Royal Secretariat} (DRS), and \emph{the Daily Records of the Royal Court and Important Officials} (DRRI).
 These documents follow strict writing guidelines and exhibit a highly consistent style.